SeanLuis/rest-data-validator/README.md

 - **Comprehensive Validation**: Supports validation of strings, numbers, emails, dates, enums, files, and custom formats.
 - **Decorator-based Validation**: Utilizes TypeScript decorators for easy and declarative validation directly in your class models.
+- **Schema File Provider**: Load and convert schema definitions from JSON or YAML files into validation schemas, allowing for flexible and manageable validation configurations.
+- **Extensive Validation Schemas**: Offers a wide range of validation schemas to validate various data types and structures in a scalable and flexible manner.
 - **Flexible and Extensible**: Easily extendable to include custom validation rules and logic.
 - **Framework Agnostic**: Can be used with any server-side framework or library, such as Express, Koa, or Fastify.
 - **Full TypeScript Support**: Leverages TypeScript for type safety and enhanced developer experience.